 Dyes and Lakes

-Dyes and lakes are artifical colorants and are not allowed in certified organic lipsticks.
+Dyes and lakes are artificial colorants and are not allowed in certified organic lipsticks.
 Dyes and lakes show up on ingredient labels as FD&C, D&C, or Lakes (D&C Red 6, Red Lake 7, etc.).

 If you see those ingredients listed on a makeup label, the product is not certified organic.
 Some makeup marketed as non toxic, clean, or even natural may contain those artificial dyes and lakes.